 Investment type (A) Why use it (B) Associated risks Share/ Loan Capital Repayable/ Redeemable within 12 months Security / Minimum credit rating Capital Expenditure Circumstance of use Max % of overall investments Maximum maturity of investment Rated deposit takers (banks and building societies) which do not meet the Council's "high" credit rating (A) To improve ability to place smaller amounts (B) Greater risk than "high" credit rating counterparties but advance warning by rating agency of potential problems.
 The Council has fully considered this investment category and set appropriate investment and maturity limits in order to minimise risk.
-No Yes Secure Varied minimum Credit rating Minimum: Long term A- Short term F1 No In-house Total not high rated deposits as a proportion of total investments 75% 6 months (but set on an individual counterparty basis) Term deposits with UK Government, UK Local Authorities or credit rated banks and building societies, with maturities over 1 year A) To improve the ability to "lock in" at times of high interest rates to secure a higher return over a longer period should rates be forecast to fall.
+No Yes Secure Varied minimum Credit rating Minimum: Long term A - Short term F1 No In-house Total not high rated deposits as a proportion of total investments 25% 6 months (but set on an individual counterparty basis) Term deposits with UK Government, UK Local Authorities or credit rated banks and building societies, with maturities over 1 year A) To improve the ability to "lock in" at times of high interest rates to secure a higher return over a longer period should rates be forecast to fall.
 B) Lower liquidity and greater risk of adverse interest rate fluctuations.
 The Council has fully considered this investment category and set appropriate investment and maturity limits in order to minimise risk.
 No No Secure Varied minimum credit rating No In-house Total investment per Counterparty 20% 3 years

-Certificate of A) Provides additional No Yes Secure No In-House 20% 12 months Deposits counterparties, as Varied (but set on issued by many banks do not minimum an individual banks and want to take fixed term Credit counterparty building cash deposits. rating basis) Societies B) Credit risk could change but if adverse there is an option to sell onto a secondary market.
-The Council has fully considered this investment category and set appropriate investment and maturity limits in order to minimise risk.
-Minimum: Fitch Long term A- Short term F1
+Certificate of Deposits issued by banks and building Societies A) Provides additional counterparties, as many banks do not want to take fixed term cash deposits.
+B) Credit risk could change but if adverse there is an option to sell onto a secondary market.
+The Council has fully considered this investment category and set appropriate investment and maturity No Yes Secure Varied minimum Credit rating Minimum: Fitch Long term A - Short term F1 No In-House 20% 12 months (but set on an individual counterparty basis) limits in order to minimise risk.